operativeF/oscar/Building/Windows/BUILD-WIN.md

 -   QT Open Source edition from <https://www.qt.io/download>.
 I use version 5.12.2.
 More recent versions may also work but I have not tested any.

-**Installing Inno Setup 5**
+**Installing Inno Setup 6**

-Inno Setup 5.6.1 is found on <http://www.jrsoftware.org/isdl.php>.
-Download and install innosetup-qsp-5.6.1-unicode.exe.
-Do not download 6.x versions.
-They are still in beta as this is written, and changes to the installer script may be required.
+Inno Setup 6.0.2 is found on <http://www.jrsoftware.org/isdl.php>.
+Download and install innosetup-qsp-6.0.2.exe.

 The deployment batch file assumes that Inno Setup is installed into its default
-location: C:\\Program Files (x86)\\Inno Setup 5.
+location: C:\\Program Files (x86)\\Inno Setup 6.
 If you put it somewhere else, you will have to change the batch file.

 Run the installer, accepting options to install inno script studio (for possible